jongan69/Amplify/README.md

 # Amplify

+A mobile application being designed to Amplify any sports fan expirience

 The boilerplate provides **an architecture optimized for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic.
 It is extremely documented so that each piece of code that lands in your application can be understood and used.

 ## Architecture